AGinnante/TCG/README.md

 ### Description of the Modules

 The architecture is composed by three sensors that get information regarding the arm and interface to the PC using the respective drivers.
-Since the controller receives RPY angles that are easier to interpret than quaternions.
 The adapter nodes receive the orientation data from the respective sensors and in different ways convert them into RPY data and then send everything to the controller.
-The controller converts RPY data into linear and angular velocities, makes the average and sends the actual velocities to the robot.
+The controller receives RPY angles which are easier to interpret than quaternions and converts them into linear and angular velocities, makes the average and sends the actual velocities to the robot.

 ### Smartwatch Module